Comcast/ActorServiceRegistry/README.md

 Publisher actors withdraw their availability by:

+1. declaratively informing the reistry of unavailability in response to being told by the registry that one or more of its dependents are unavailable
-1. declaratively informing the registry of unavailability in response to tripped circuit breakers to outside web services
+2. declaratively informing the registry of unavailability in response to tripped circuit breakers to outside web services
 2. being deathwatch informed to the registry of termination after supervisior recovery max re-tries are exceeded
-3. or, are deathwatch informed to the registry of termination when their hosting cluster node fails
+3. being deathwatch informed to the registry of termination when their hosting cluster node fails

 As publisher actors are withdrawn, the registry informs subscriber actors of their unavailability.
 This cascades across the cluster as dependent actors are denied their dependencies which in turn causes the dependent actors to become unavailable themselves.

-When withdrawn service actors are re-introduced, subscribers are re-delivered their endpoint references and the  system self-heals into available states.
+When withdrawn service actors are re-introduced, subscribers are re-delivered their endpoint references and the  system self-heals into available service states.

 The registy cluster singleton is itself resilient to failure as it moves and recovers in response to hosting node failure.
 This functionality is provided by the registry being persistent and informing publishers and subscribers of registry restart.